Posts Tagged ‘food’

 Field south of the house

-I took this to heart – letting go of the fantasy of starting an organic vegetable farm with my brother, which would service the Quad Cities (a mere 30 miles away).
+I took this to heart – letting go of the fantasy of starting an organic vegetable farm with my brother, which would service the local population (a mere 30 miles away).

-This morning, as I was listening and pulling crab grass out of the walkway that separates my garden plot from my neighbor’s, I learned about farmers who have eschewed industrial farming AND organic farming, electing instead to find a sustainable balance instead (neither industrial or mass-farming organically are doing this).
+This morning, as I was listening to the audiobook and pulling crab grass, I learned about farmers who have eschewed industrial farming AND organic farming, electing instead to find a sustainable balance instead (neither industrial or mass-farming organically are doing this).
 Pollan describes a farm in Virginia that rotates cattle, chickens, and various other animals over grassland, in such a way that benefits each animal species as well as the grass (and dirt).

 Now I just have to stop loving living in Boston, and convince Jason to move to Iowa.
-I think my dad would like to retire some time, and I think taking over a farm and successfully keeping it isn’t outside the realm of possibility.
+Though he doesn’t like to talk about it, I think my dad would like to retire eventually, and I think taking over a farm and successfully keeping it running isn’t outside the realm of possibility.
 It makes my heart ache to think about it.

 How an Iowan farmer looks